 Oregon Fire Grows to 308,000 Acres

 GRANTS PASS, Ore.
-(AP) _ The nation's largest active wildfire grew to 308,000 acres Friday, threatening to become the biggest fire in Oregon history.
+(AP) _ The nation’s largest active wildfire has grown to 308,000 acres, coming within 3,000 acres of becoming the biggest fire in Oregon’s history.

-The blaze, in the Siskiyou National Forest and adjoining lands in southwestern Oregon and Northern California, was close to surpassing a 1933 wildfire that burned 311,000 acres in northwest Oregon.
+The blaze, in the Siskiyou National Forest and adjoining lands in southwestern Oregon and Northern California, was close to surpassing a 1933 wildfire in northwest Oregon.

 The wildfire had at one point threatened about 17,000 people in several small towns in the Illinois Valley.
-That danger has eased, but the fire continued to threaten the community of Agness in the Rogue River Canyon and an area near the small coastal town of Brookings.
+The threat has eased, but the fire still threatened the community of Agness in the Rogue River Canyon and an area near the small coastal town of Brookings.

 The National Fire Information Center reports 5 million acres have burned in the country this year, including more than 715,000 acres in Oregon.
-Bosworth said the fires have cost $325 million to fight.
+U.S. Forest Service Chief Dale Bosworth said the fires have cost $325 million to fight.

 Elsewhere, portions of Mesa Verde National Park in Colorado reopened to the public Friday, 10 days after a wildfire near its best-known archaeological attractions forced it to close.